marwan820/phase-2-catprod/README.md

 ## Description

-Phase-2 react project for Flat Iron school, to showcase skills developed and application of the skills, its about handling cat products in an ecommerce theme. including:
+Phase-2 react project for Flat Iron school, to showcase application of the skills developed, its about handling cat products in an ecommerce theme. including:

 - entering input on a controlled form, to create a cat product
 - filterting through prodcuts using search bar and dropdown